MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebViewCompatible.md

 ## Feature limitations

-When compared to the UWP **WebView** control, the current release of the WPF and Windows Forms **WebView** controls has some limitations.
+When compared to the UWP **WebView** control, the current release of the WPF and Windows Forms [WebView](WebView.md) controls have some limitations.
 For the complete list of these limitations, see [Known Issues of the WebView control for Windows Forms and WPF applications](WebView-known-issues.md).

 The **WebViewCompatible** control has further limitations because it exposes a common interface that is a subset of common functionality across the two underlying implementations.
-In a system that supports the Windows 10 **WebViewControl**, this control will exhibit those limitations plus further exclusions to the exposed functionality.
-In a legacy environment, this control will use **WebBrowser**, and have the same additional interface limitations.
+On a Windows 10 computer that supports [WebViewControl](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol), **WebViewCompatible** has the same limitations as [WebView](WebView.md) as well as further exclusions to the exposed functionality.
+On a computer running an earlier version of Windows, **WebViewCompatible** will use [WebBrowser](https://docs.microsoft.com/dotnet/api/system.windows.controls.webbrowser?view=netframework-4.7.2) and have the same additional interface limitations.

 ## Add the WebViewCompatible control to the Visual Studio Toolbox for Windows Forms applications